cydriclopez/badmeter.com/README.rst

 -----
 There is a dearth of websites that allow anonymous comments.
-The ideal situation is that there should be a place in the internet where anyone can say anything about anyone or anything, with no holds barred but subject to constraints of server storage and bandwidth.
+The ideal situation is that there should be a place in the internet where **anyone can say anything about anyone or anything**, with no holds barred but subject to constraints of server storage and bandwidth.
 This site is a humble simplistic attempt at creating such a place.